 Community-based cancer care is the most cost-effective setting for Medicare and its beneficiaries and The US Oncology Network continues to engage with the Centers for Medicare & Medicaid Services (CMS) in developing new value-based payment methods for cancer care.

-On July 10, the Centers for Medicare & Medicaid Services (CMS) and the Center for Medicare and Medicaid Innovation (CMMI) announced a proposed Radiation Oncology (RO) model that would test whether prospective, site neutral, episode-based payments to physician group practices (PGPs), hospital outpatient departments (HOPD), and freestanding radiation therapy centers for radiotherapy (RT) episodes of care would reduce Medicare expenditures while preserving or enhancing the quality of care for Medicare beneficiaries.
+In July 2019, the Centers for Medicare & Medicaid Services (CMS) and the Center for Medicare and Medicaid Innovation (CMMI) announced a proposed Radiation Oncology (RO) model that would test whether prospective, site neutral, episode-based payments to physician group practices (PGPs), hospital outpatient departments (HOPD), and freestanding radiation therapy centers for radiotherapy (RT) episodes of care would reduce Medicare expenditures while preserving or enhancing the quality of care for Medicare beneficiaries.
 The proposed RO Model would test the cost-saving potential of prospective episode payments for certain RT services furnished during a 90-day episode and whether shorter courses of RT would encourage more efficient care delivery and incentivize higher value care.
 The RO Model would qualify as an Advanced APM and a Merit-based Incentive Payment System (MIPS) APM for the Quality Payment Program.
 The five-year model is currently projected to begin either January 1, 2020 or April 1, 2020, and end December 31, 2024.

 The Network submitted comments in response to the proposed RO model, stating, “For years, The Network has advocated for an alternative payment model (APM) to promote quality outcomes and provide payment stability in RO…However, our analysis of the RO model, as currently proposed, has identified significant flaws in the Base Rate calculation, and we believe it would add material financial and administrative burden on participating practices.”
 The letter provides several recommendations to CMS for ways to improve the model.